Transformer Wave Function for Quantum Long-Range models: Methods

 Here, the $\mathbf{w}$ matrices and $\mathbf{b}$ vectors are the weights and biases of each layer, respectively.
 Layers can have different widths, and $F$ is understood to act elementwise on its arguments.
 We create the functional form of our ansatz by using an MLP for the logarithm of the wave function:

 where $\boldsymbol{\theta}$ stands for the collection of weights and biases and the sums run over elements of the output to generate a single value.
-This gives rise to a real wave function, suitable for our applications.
-The corresponding complex ansatz could be built by adding a second MLP parametrizing the imaginary part of the logarithm, i.e., the phase of the wave function.
+This results in a real wave function with positive coefficients, which aligns with our interests.
+However, if one were to deal with problems where the ground state is a non-positive wave function, the ansatz would need to be modified.
+One option can be to add a second MLP to parametrize the imaginary part of the logarithm, i.e., the phase of the wave function.
+This covers both the scenario where the wave function may be complex and the case where it is real but non-positive.
+For the latter, one can modulate the imaginary part with a sigmoid function with a maximum amplitude of $\pi$ to restrict the phase to the values 0 or $\pi$.

 A perceptron with a single hidden layer and some minor changes is equivalent to a restricted Boltzmann machine (RBM; see Figure~\ref{fig:ansatze_scheme}b), originally devised as a generative model.
 Specifically, the nonlinear activation function must be chosen as $F\left(x\right)=\log\cosh\left(x\right)$ and an additional linear term is added to the output.
 The ansatz in this case is